-Activase® (alteplase) is considered the standard treatment for eligible patients with acute massive Pulmonary Embolism (PE)
+Activase® is considered the standard treatment for eligible patients with acute massive Pulmonary Embolism (PE) 33,34

 Indication and Important Safety Information

-Activase is indicated for the lysis of acute massive PE, defined as5
+Activase is indicated for the lysis of acute massive PE, defined as6

 - Acute pulmonary emboli obstructing blood flow to a lobe or multiple lung segments.

 Do not administer Activase to treat pulmonary embolism in the following situations in which the risk of bleeding is greater than the potential benefit: active internal bleeding; history of recent stroke; recent (within 3 months) intracranial or intraspinal surgery or serious head trauma; presence of intracranial conditions that may increase the risk of bleeding (e.g., some neoplasms, arteriovenous malformations, or aneurysms); bleeding diathesis; and current severe uncontrolled hypertension.

 Warnings and Precautions

-Activase can cause significant, sometimes fatal, internal or external bleeding, especially at arterial and venous puncture sites.
+Activase can cause significant, sometimes fatal internal or external bleeding.
 Avoid intramuscular injections and trauma to the patient.
 Perform venipunctures carefully and only as required.
 Fatal cases of hemorrhage associated with traumatic intubation in patients administered Activase have been reported.
 Heparin, aspirin, or Activase may cause bleeding complications; therefore carefully monitor for bleeding.
-If serious bleeding occurs, terminate the Activase infusion.
+If serious bleeding occurs, terminate the Activase infusion, and treat properly.

 Hypersensitivity, including urticarial / anaphylactic reactions, have been reported.
 Rare fatal outcome for hypersensitivity was reported.
 Monitor patients treated during and for several hours after infusion for hypersensitivity.
 If signs of hypersensitivity occur, e.g. anaphylactoid reaction or angioedema develops, discontinue Activase and promptly institute appropriate therapy (e.g., antihistamines, intravenous corticosteroids, epinephrine).

 Cholesterol embolism, sometimes fatal, has been reported rarely in patients treated with thrombolytic agents.